facebook/react-native-website/docs/textinput.md

 export default UselessTextInputMultiline;
 ```

 `TextInput` has by default a border at the bottom of its view.
 This border has its padding set by the background image provided by the system, and it cannot be changed.
-Solutions to avoid this is to either not set height explicitly, case in which the system will take care of displaying the border in the correct position, or to not display the border by setting `underlineColorAndroid` to transparent.
+Solutions to avoid this are to either not set height explicitly, in which case the system will take care of displaying the border in the correct position, or to not display the border by setting `underlineColorAndroid` to transparent.

-Note that on Android performing text selection in input can change app's activity `windowSoftInputMode` param to `adjustResize`.
-This may cause issues with components that have position: 'absolute' while keyboard is active.
+Note that on Android performing text selection in an input can change the app's activity `windowSoftInputMode` param to `adjustResize`.
+This may cause issues with components that have position: 'absolute' while the keyboard is active.
 To avoid this behavior either specify `windowSoftInputMode` in AndroidManifest.xml ( https://developer.android.com/guide/topics/manifest/activity-element.html ) or control this param programmatically with native code.

 ---